 Rack of lamb is a very special cut of meat, and one not to be taken lightly.
 First of all, it’s not inexpensive so you don’t want to waste it.
 Second, quality meat means everything when you are making a dish as special as this one.
 Don’t scrimp on the meat quality is what I’m really saying here!

 I get my meat from Perdue Farms, where it’s possible to purchase directly online from them and have my order delivered right to my front door.
-The lamb for this recipe is from Niman Ranch, a brand known for the highest quality of You can order your Niman Ranch Frenched Rack of Lamb here from me (along with other delicious meats), and get discounts and free delivery on orders over $119!
+The lamb for this recipe is from Niman Ranch, a brand known for the highest quality of meat there is.
+You can order your Niman Ranch Frenched Rack of Lamb here from me (along with other delicious meats), and get 15% off your entire order and free delivery on orders over $119!

 Recipe for Moroccan Rack of Lamb